 Sometimes, being short makes tall cabinets more of a hassle than they are worth.
 Instead, install a rod to hang pots and pans up at a height that is easily accessible- and save that space up high for items you rarely need.

 Similar to the kitchen cart, a wall mounted table can be a useful substitute for a real table.
 Unlike the kitchen cart, this one can fold against the wall to provide extra space.

 Bins can organize every aspect of your kitchen and save on cabinet space.
 In the refrigerator, bins can keep more round items from rolling away.
 In cabinets, it can mean tossing all of your pencils together or having a good space to put your wallet and keys every day.

 Sometimes, we let spoiled or expired food take up a little too much space in the kitchen.
 Remedy this problem by labeling food with the expiration date, so that you can easily throw away items that are no good.

 Put bulk items like flour, sugar, and salt into large and clear jars.
 This accomplishes two things: it saves the space that the packages take up, and it also allows you to know how much you have left of each item.

 On the inside door of your cabinet, you can create a hanging area for any miscellaneous items.
 Or, attach chalkboard paper to the inside and leave a marker to write down anything from cup measurements to grocery lists that would otherwise litter your kitchen space.

-High Quality Cabinets in NJ
+Buy High Quality Cabinets

 Sometimes, old kitchen cabinets don’t have the space-maximizing tools you need to achieve the organization you desire.
 Cabinets Direct USA offers a variety of high-quality cabinetry to meet your needs.
 Contact us today to get started!